Hire full time talent anywhere

 The situation is different depending on where you’re based.

-In the United Kingdom, for example, remote workers can claim £6 per week in tax relief for household costs.
+For example, remote workers can claim £6 per week in tax relief for household costs in the United Kingdom.
 This is designed to cover things like increased utility bills, business call costs, and Internet bills.
 Remote workers can also claim tax relief on equipment that they’ve bought.

 Meanwhile, in Belgium, remote workers can receive a tax-free remote work allowance directly from employers.
 At the time of writing, this is just under €130.

 The rules vary a lot between different countries.
-Generally speaking, remote workers can claim tax relief or deductions for things like utilities, Internet bills, cost of equipment, furniture, and even rent.
+Generally speaking, remote workers can claim tax relief or deductions for things like utilities, Internet bills, equipment costs, furniture, and rent.

-It’s important to research the situation in your own country to make sure that you sit on the right side of the law.
-In New Zealand for example, only self-employed people can claim remote work allowances in the form of tax deductions.
+It’s important to research the situation in your country to ensure you sit on the right side of the law.
+In New Zealand, for example, only self-employed people can claim remote work allowances through tax deductions.
 This remains the case even during the COVID-19 pandemic.
 Similar rules apply in the United States.

 Again, this depends on where you’re claiming from and what’s being claimed for.
 Your status may also impact your claim, such as whether you’re self-employed or an employee working remotely.